Sleep 101

 - Medical-grade wearables that continuously monitor vital signs, including during sleep.

 - Validation: Smart patches are medical-grade wearables that continuously monitor vital signs, including during sleep.
-A study showed high accuracy in detecting sleep apnea events compared to PSG (Kwon et al., 2023).
+A study showed high accuracy in detecting sleep apnea events compared to PSG.94

 - Limitations: Typically used in clinical settings due to cost and complexity.

-These wearables offer convenient, long-term sleep tracking but generally aren't as accurate as clinical sleep studies for diagnosing sleep disorders.
+These wearables offer convenient, long-term sleep tracking but generally are less accurate than clinical sleep studies for diagnosing sleep disorders.
 They can, however, help identify sleep patterns and trends over time, which may indicate the need for further medical investigation.
 The choice of device should be based on individual needs, comfort, and the specific sleep parameters one wishes to monitor.

 Key Takeaways